An annotated bibliography is a bibliography where references are given annotations or notes. There are generally four types of annotations -

 Further Reading : University Of New South Wales Annotated Bibliography

 Step 1.
 Create an EndNote group for your annotated bibliography references

 Step 2.
 Use the Research Notes field in each reference to record your analysis of each item, as much text as you need.

-*You could set up your EndNote display to show your research notes.
+Step 3.
+Set up your EndNote display to show your research notes.
 Use Edit>Preferences>Display fields> change Column 10 to Research Notes.

 Step 4.
 Creating your Annotated list in a word document.